The Amazon Travel Guide

 Amazon rainforest © Ivan Mlinaric

 The Amazon lacks extensive tourism infrastructure in the form of good hotels and reliable transportation, but ecotourism is gaining popularity and contributing to the enrichment of the environment and the lifestyle of the local people.
-For the intrepid traveller who seeks the road less travelled, the Amazon cannot fail to impress.
+For the intrepid traveller who seeks the road less travelled, the Amazon won't fail to impress.

 Become our The Amazon Travel Expert